FirstGoodHuman/Encryptor-Decryptor/README.md

 It means paste the target path to Encrypt.
-(If it succeeds, will show this massage:
+(If it succeeds, will show this massage):

 ![111111111111111111](https://github.com/FirstGoodHuman/Encryptor-Decryptor/assets/153766571/741c1661-f7d0-4c26-9bed-595c19acd1f8)